devadvance/circularseekbar/README.md

 Available Attributes:

-progress - Integer Value.
+<b>progress</b> - Integer Value.

-max - Integer Value.
+<b>max</b> - Integer Value.

-start_angle - Decimal Value.
+<b>start_angle</b> - Decimal Value.
 Start angle of the circle.
 Angles are relative to 3 o'clock (positive X axis).

-end_angle - Decimal Value.
+<b>end_angle</b> - Decimal Value.
 End angle of the circle.
 Angles are relative to 3 o'clock (positive X axis).

-maintain_equal_circle - True/False.
+<b>maintain_equal_circle</b> - True/False.
 This controls whether or not an ellipse shape is available.
 Ellipses are not accurate in terms of representing progress, so be aware of that when you set this to false.
 Default value is true.

-use_custom_radii - True/False.
+<b>use_custom_radii</b> - True/False.
 If true, then you can specify radii using attributes.
 No matter what is specified, they will not exceed the bounds of the View itself.
 If false, then the View size (android:layout_width and android:layout_height) is used.

-circle_x_radius - Decimal Value.
+<b>circle_x_radius</b> - Decimal Value.
 Custom X radius in DP..
 Requires use_custom_radii to be true.

-circle_y_radius - Decimal Value.
+<b>circle_y_radius</b> - Decimal Value.
 Custom Y radius in DP.
 Requires use_custom_radii to be true.

-circle_stroke_width - Decimal Value.
+<b>circle_stroke_width</b> - Decimal Value.
 Defines the width of the circle ring in DP.

-pointer_radius - Decimal Value.
+<b>pointer_radius</b> - Decimal Value.
 Defines the radius of the pointer in DP.

-pointer_halo_width - Decimal Value.
+<b>pointer_halo_width</b> - Decimal Value.
 Defines the width of the pointer halo in DP.
 Note: This is NOT a radius; it is in addition to the pointer radius.

-pointer_halo_border_width - Decimal Value.
+<b>pointer_halo_border_width</b> - Decimal Value.
 Defines the width of the pointer halo border in DP.
 Note: This is NOT a radius; it is in addition to the pointer radius.
 The border shows up when the user is touching the CircularSeekBar.

-circle_color - String value.
+<b>circle_color</b> - String value.
 Hex color value, can be #RRGGBB or #AARRGGBB (where AA is the alpha value).

-circle_progress_color - String value.
+<b>circle_progress_color</b> - String value.
 Hex color value, can be #RRGGBB or #AARRGGBB (where AA is the alpha value).

-pointer_color - String value.
+<b>pointer_color</b> - String value.
 Hex color value, can be #RRGGBB or #AARRGGBB (where AA is the alpha value).

-pointer_halo_color - String value.
+<b>pointer_halo_color</b> - String value.
 Hex color value, can be #RRGGBB or #AARRGGBB (where AA is the alpha value).
 If no alpha is included, it defaults to 200 (out of 255).

-pointer_alpha_ontouch - Integer value.
+<b>pointer_alpha_ontouch</b> - Integer value.
 When the user touches the CircularSeekBar, the opacity/alpha of the pointer halo changes to this value.
 Defaults to 100 (out of 255).

 <h2>License</h2>